sdam-elte/data-exp-vis-2022/README.md

 There is a useful tutorial into python http://bokae.web.elte.hu/numerical_methods.html), which gives a wide background knowledge, that comes handy.

-During the course every sample code will be shown in **jupyter notebooks**, which can be accessed on the [Kooplex Edu platform](https://k8plex-edu.elte.hu).
+During the course every sample code will be shown in **jupyter notebooks**, which can be accessed on the [K8plex Edu platform](https://k8plex-edu.elte.hu).

 Each occasion starts with approximately an hour of introduction into the current topic with examples.
 After that everyone can work on the assignments and the lecturers will be available to help with the any related problems and questions.